 We holistically manage our sheep with our dairy herd, constantly rotating them through our pastures in order to maximize flerd (flock/ herd) health and growth along with pasture photosynthesis, organic matter and diversity.

 Pigs: 98%+ of our pigs' diet comes from the waste stream.
-Our pigs eat high quality, pre-consumer waste from Isabelle Farm, The St. Julien, CU, Sister Carmen, Moxie Bread Company, spent brewers grains from Post Brewery and a great deal of our own farm waste including the offal from our butchering, whey left over from our dairy production, and weeds from our gardens (yes, pigs are omnivores).
+Our pigs eat high quality, pre-consumer waste from Isabelle Farm, CU, Sister Carmen, Moxie Bread Company, spent brewers grains from Post Brewery and a great deal of our own farm waste including the offal from our butchering, excess eggs, whey left over from our dairy production, and weeds from our gardens (yes, pigs are omnivores).
 The great majority of it is not grain based and the grains they do consume are generally sprouted or fermented making them vastly more digestible and nutritious.
 This makes for an incredibly flavorful pork.
 Since our pigs are not exclusively eating organic food, we periodically test their fat for glyphosate (where you would find it first) and it has never been detected.
 Most pastured pork is raised primarily on grains (pigs find very few available calories on pasture- they are creatures of the forests), which organic or not, are not very nutritious for them- can you imagine how healthy you’d be if 90% of your diet were grains?
 Our pigs live outside, rotating through areas of the farm that need a boost in organic matter and biological life while creating the compost we use to feed our vegetable gardens.

 Wool Products- We have wonderful people who help us sheer our Clun Forrest Sheep and clean, spin and knit our wool.
 We sell raw fleeces ($12-$15/lb), roving ($2/oz), yarn ($18/skein) and finished wool products like sweaters, hats and socks.